python/pyperformance/doc/usage.rst

 If needed, ``pyperf`` and ``six`` dependencies are installed automatically.

-pyperformance works on Python 3.5 and newer.
+pyperformance works on Python 3.6 and newer, but it may work on Python 3.4 and 3.5.

 At runtime, Python development files (header files) may be needed to install some dependencies like ``dulwich_log`` or ``psutil``, to build their C